 Scholarships and Grants

 Johnson has over $14 million in scholarship funds to award each year to new students.
 We provide partial scholarships to a substantial percentage of our students.
 Merit-based scholarships are awarded without regard to citizenship.
 If a student is selected to receive a scholarship it will be included in their admission decision notification.
 Over 35 percent of Johnson students receive scholarship assistance.
 Merit Scholarship recipients are selected by an Admissions Scholarship Committee.
-The same criteria are used to determine merit as are used to evaluate applicants for admission: demonstrated leadership and interpersonal skills, prior academic performance, exam scores, the range and depth of work experience, writing skills, interpersonal skills, extracurricular and community involvement, recommendations, previous achievements, focus and goals.
+The same criteria are used to determine merit as are used to evaluate applicants for admission: demonstrated leadership and interpersonal skills, prior academic performance, exam scores, the range and depth of work experience, writing skills, extracurricular and community involvement, recommendations, previous achievements, focus, and goals.

 Johnson Endowed and Annual Scholarships